beir3200/cwrdrct/README.md

 Data Attribute | Description | Default Value
 -------------- | ----------- | -------------
 to | to set the destination URL | http://www.kang-cahya.com
 time | to set speed redirect.
-Unit within a millisecond.
-Tips:: 1000 milliseconds = 1 second | 10 milliseconds
-mode | to set redirect mode "ON" or "OFF" | ON
+Unit within a millisecond. mode | to set redirect mode "ON" or "OFF" | ON